 Content is delivered primarily online and includes live chat sessions and ‘virtual’ classrooms which provide you with direct access to industry experts six days a week.
 Attendance at the live sessions is optional but strongly recommended.

-During the CHC52015 Diploma of Community Services, you need to locate and undertake 100 hours of ‘work experience’ placement with a suitable organisation.
+During the course you need to locate and undertake 100 hours of ‘work experience’ placement with a suitable organisation.

 There are 16 subjects in the CHC52015 Diploma of Community Services.